muffato/muffato.github.io/cv.md

 My ambition is to provide the most efficient platform for assembling and analysing genomes at an unprecedented scale.
-The Tree of Life projects will generate tens of thousands of high-quality genomes over the coming years &mdash; more than have ever been sequenced !
+The Tree of Life projects will generate tens of thousands of high-quality genomes over the coming years &ndash; more than have ever been sequenced !
 It is a challenging and extremely exciting task that will shape the future of biology.

 We are the interface between the Tree of Life teams (assembly production